-In the courtyard of Gurdwara guru nanak Panja Sahib Pakistan one can easily see the top of the hill where Baba Wali Kandhari camped and where he is said to have rolled a stone.
+In the courtyard of Gurdwara Guru Nanak Panja Sahib Pakistan, one can easily see the top of the hill where Baba Wali Kandhari camped and where he is said to have rolled a stone.
 A modern communication tower is flourishing in this area now.
 The hill has also become a sanctuary called Baba Kandhari and attracts many devotees to the surrounding area.
-Even Sikh pilgrims heading for Panja Sahib climbed a hill, a distance of more than a mile, visiting the shrine.
+Even Sikh pilgrims heading for Panja Sahib climbed a hill, a distance of more than a mile, to visit the shrine.

-Gurdwara guru nanak Panja Sahib Pakistan shrine complex is spartan but clean and well maintained.
-It can be done with new coat paint, inside and out.
+Gurdwara Guru Nanak Panja Sahib Pakistan shrine complex is spartan but clean and well maintained.
+It can be done with a new coat of paint, inside and out.
 And if I could, I would remove the busy highway from the highway to the city and to the Panja Sahib building.

 The guardian of the gurdwara or Granthi, a very large, respectable, and gentle man, whose name was Saddam Singh (yes, Saddam Singh!), Allowed us to enter the gurdwara.